Handfasting was practiced in Northern Europe

 The design itself is a wreath of oak leaves, three staves emanating from three Acorns.
 The bail from which to hang the amulet is also an oak leaf curled to hold the chain or cord.
 On the reverse side of the “signature” of the artist: “Merlin” or Kirk McLaren of Amulets by Merlin.

 After creating the original Awen I have received several requests for a larger version of the piece: same wreath of leaves, acorns and staves: but larger.
-I now present to you the newest of Isaac’s line: the Large Awen.
+I now present to you: the Large Awen.

 When Isaac was still with us he traveled with the amulets and his books and other items; he even created a special portion of his website to feature the work.
 Since his passing into the Summerland I have continued to produce his line for him.
 For each piece purchased Isaac’s Widow receives a royalty to help through difficult times and encourage in efforts to promote good will and clarity to the world.
 To learn more about Isaac Bonewits, his writings and more, you may visit his website.